 Pumpkin Muffins With Walnut Brittle Topping

-I love toppings and I love peanut brittle, but didn't think the peanut taste would go with the pumpkin so I made it with walnuts.
-Another taste that I can't get enough of this time of the year.
+I love toppings, and I love peanut brittle but didn't think the peanut taste would go with pumpkin—so I made it with walnuts instead.
+Walnuts are another taste that I can't get enough of this time of the year.
 Just seeing all of the nuts in the boxes at the stores makes me want them.
-The doctor also said that nuts are a good snack for our low-carb diet.
+The doctor also said that nuts are a good snack for my low-carb diet.
 Not that muffins are, but at least the walnuts are.
 I hope you enjoy them.

 - 2 cups flour

 - 1/4 cup white sugar

 - 1/2 teaspoon nutmeg

 - 1 teaspoon cinnamon

 - 1 cup milk

 - 1 cup pumpkin puree, canned